 I don’t know what I was expecting of a marsh at sunrise–perhaps a killer action shot of a beaver annihilating some trees with a fiery sky behind the voracious beast–but it was a mundane, beaver-less scene.
 Well, except for the sky, which was alive with color.

-Once I realized that the marsh’s name was blatant false advertising (perhaps it’s BYOB?), I high-tailed it to my backup location, Everett Covered Bridge.
-This was a far more photogenic location, and the spot I’d recommend to photographers.
-I was also surprised by the number of joggers, especially for this unseasonably frigid morning.
+Once I realized that the marsh’s name was blatant false advertising (perhaps it’s BYOB?), I high-tailed it to my backup location, Everett Covered Bridge–a great spot for fall colors and the most iconic photography location in the park.
+I was surprised by the number of joggers, especially for this unseasonably frigid morning.

 Jogging, walking, and cycling all appeared to be popular activities in Cuyahoga Valley National Park.
 I wouldn’t exactly call the urban areas between Akron and Cleveland that abut Cuyahoga to be bustling metropolises, but it’s clear that the locals treat this their city park, of sorts.

-I could see why, as the trails were nice, offering scenery that easily put city parks to shame.
+I could see why, as the trails were nice, offering scenery that easily put other parks to shame.

 During the weekend, I did plenty of walking/hiking along these trails, from the trails frequented by joggers looking to stay fit to those used by hikers in search of tranquil spots.